Wall Street rally fades as corporate profit reports ramp up

 Earnings season kicked off last week, and banks have dominated the early part of the schedule for reporting how much they earned from April through June.

-Bank of America added 0.4% even though it fell short of analysts’ profit expectations.
+Bank of America closed essentially flat after it fell short of analysts’ profit expectations.
 Despite all the worries about a possible recession, Bank of America said its customers’ spending and deposits remain strong.

-IBM is set to report its results after trading closes for the day.
-Johnson & Johnson, American Airlines and Tesla are among the dozens of S&P 500 companies that are scheduled to follow later in the week.

 In markets overseas, Hong Kong’s Hang Seng index surged 2.7% after Chinese media reported that some stalled real estate projects had resumed construction after buyers threatened to stop their mortgage payments.
 Stocks in Shanghai added 1.6%.